 TGA Premier Golf: Bringing the Course to the Kids

 One of the biggest hurdles for getting children into golf has always been access.
-The game can seem-off limits, reserved for families with private club memberships or those who live near a golf course.
-TGA brilliantly solves diesem problem by reversing a traditional model.
-Instead of making kids come to learn the course, TGA bring the course to learn the kids.
+The game can seem off-limits, reserved for families with private club memberships or those who live near a golf course.
+TGA brilliantly solves this problem by reversing a traditional model.
+Instead of making kids come to learn the course, TGA brings the course to the kids.

 - Convenience for Parents: There’s no need to battle rush-hour traffic to shuttle kids to a separate location.
 The golf "lesson" becomes a seamless part of their extracurricular schedule.